cardano-foundation/CIPs/CIP-0108/test-vector.md

 One such tool is the [JSON-LD Playground](https://json-ld.org/playground/).
 Ensure the results ends in a newline.

-This creates `example.body.canonical`.
+This creates `example.body.nq`.

-For [Treasury Withdrawal](#treasury-withdrawal), this will result in [treasury-withdrawal.body.canonical](./examples/treasury-withdrawal.body.canonical).
+For [Treasury Withdrawal](#treasury-withdrawal), this will result in the intermediate file of [treasury-withdrawal.body.nq](./examples/treasury-withdrawal.body.nq).

 ### 3. Hash the canonicalized `body`

-Using a tool create a Blake2b-256 hash of the canonicalized `example.body.canonical`.
+Using a tool create a Blake2b-256 hash of the canonicalized `example.body.nq`.
 One such tool is the [ToolKit Bay](https://toolkitbay.com/tkb/tool/BLAKE2b_256).

 For [Treasury Withdrawal](#treasury-withdrawal), this will result in: `68d6fe27087457acf0164e65414238c43573192c99f30341926d1524924d71ca`.